 Write your goal out nice and big on a post-it note or piece of paper and stick it somewhere you can see it, so each day you’re reminded of what you’re working towards.

 A key thing to remember over the holidays is that you can learn in really small chunks – learning doesn’t have to take over your whole day.
 All FutureLearn courses are split into steps so you can do a little bit here and there.
 If sitting down for a solid hour of learning isn’t working for you, try 10 minutes at breakfast, lunch and dinner.

-If you’re still struggling to keep going with your learning, try setting yourself some rewards.
-If you finish five steps, you can have a one-minute scroll through Twitter.
-If you finish 20 steps, you can have a cup of eggnog or hot chocolate.
+If you’re still struggling to keep going with your learning, try making sure you have rewards for when you complete some learning.
+For instance, if you finish five steps of a course you could have a one-minute scroll through Twitter.
+Or if you finish 20 steps you can have a cup of eggnog or hot chocolate.
 Little rewards can help keep you motivated if you’re struggling.